Ergonomic Mouse - Part One

 In principle the design works well, but due to the lack of precision tools the mouse does not work perfectly.
 It was difficult to place the bearings perfectly in the centre of the pipe, and the smaller bits of pipe are still a little slack, yet the pipe does not run freely as the rod is not absolutely straight.

 One question which comes up about this design is, what happens when the cursor comes to the edge of the screen and you are running out of bar?
 With a conventional mouse you pick it up and reposition it.
 This is not possible with the piston type track-bar.
 A commercial version has a switch at the end which virtually repositions the cursor, but that would be beyond the average DIYer.
 I got around that problem to a large extent by firstly creating the bar the length equal to the cursor's travel on the screen.
 That is fine if you start of with the cursor in the right position, it lets you move for a while before you run out of space, but you will have to reposition eventually.
 I also plugged in a standard desk mouse, as two mice can happily coexist, as long as you only operate one at a time.
-When I eventually run out of space, I just pick up the desk mouse.
+When I eventually run out of space, I just pick up the desk mouse to reposition the cursor.
 Simple enough.

 This particular version did not work well enough to keep it as it is.
 I have an idea, which will probably work much better, and should be easier to produce, so when I get around to it, I will make one to post up here.
 That still leaves me without a decent ergonomic mouse in the meantime.
-So I cheated, as I just got the opportunity to buy one of those fancy commercial versions with a grant due to my problems.
+So I cheated, as I just got the opportunity to buy one of those fancy commercial versions with a grant due to my RSI problems.
 It does however mean another review coming up as well, so stay tuned.
 If you have not subscribed to my updates already (free, of course), click the email or feed button after the photos to subscribe and you will be automatically notified of any updates.
 In part two there will also be one more write-up on another mouse experiment I've already done, and some more information on saving your arms and hands.

 Update

-Matt, a reader of this blog, has pointed to a great piece of software called SakasaMouse which can individually change the X and Y axis for your mouse.
+Matt, a reader of this blog, has pointed to a great piece of Windows software called SakasaMouse which can individually change the X and Y axis for your mouse.
 It was designed as a prank, but works for this purpose very well.
 It is tiny - only 12.67kb and free.
 I tried it, and it works and I had no problems with it.
 Thanks again, Matt.